GrahamCobb/humax-unenc-ftp/README.md

 Decode content of a `.hmt` file.

-This is an open source re-implementation of Raydon's `hmt` program, to display the content of a .hmt file locally or on the Humax.
+This is an open source re-implementation of af123's `hmt` program, to display the content of a .hmt file locally or on the Humax.
 Although created for HDR-2000T users, I believe it should also work with other models.